How to calculate Statutory Sick Pay (SSP) | Moorepay

 How is SSP Calculated?

-To make sense of SSP the calculation is simple.
+To make sense of SSP (Statutory Sick Pay) the calculation is simple.

-You’ll want to take the weekly rate (£96.35 April 2021 onwards) and divide it by the number of qualifying days in a week.
+Take the weekly rate and divide it by the number of qualifying days in a week.
 Then multiply this by the number of days for which an employee is entitled to.

 Remember, the first three days the worker is ill are known as ‘waiting days’, and the fourth is a ‘qualifying day’.
 As an employer you’re obliged to start paying SSP from the fourth day of illness.

-Let’s say your employee earns more than £120 per week, with contracted working days Monday to Friday, and they were sick from Monday 5th until Wednesday 14th April 2021.
-So the employee was sick for a total of 7 qualifying days (with SSP not payable for the first 3 qualifying days).
+Let’s say your employee earns more than £123 per week, with contracted working days Monday to Friday, and they were sick from Monday 5 until Wednesday 14 April 2024.
+So the employee was sick for a total of seven qualifying days (with SSP not payable for the first three qualifying days).
 Therefore, the employee is eligible to four days of SSP.

 To calculate the SSP, the weekly rate is divided by the number of qualifying days in a week, and multiplied by the number of eligible days.
 So, in this context that looks like this: